harvard-library/librarycloud_ingest_sdk/README.md

 # Connecting to the pipeline

 Contact the LibraryCloud Support team, and give them the ARN of the SQS queue to be used for inbound messages.
+Once the SQS queue is added to the SNS subscription, messages will start flowing to the specified queue.

+There are three SNS subscriptions available

+* Full - A full set of all LibraryCloud records (over 10 million) is published weekly.
+Incremental updates are published two or three times a week.
+* Updates - Only LibraryCloud records that have changed or been added in the previous interval.
+Published several times a week.
+* Deletes - A list of record ids for records that previously existed, but have been deleted in the previous interval.
+Published several times a week

 # Writing a component to do something